pepenunez/product-analytics/README.md

 ## Introduction

-For this project I wanted to see validate that data can have a direct impact on product management and product decisions.
-To do so, I choose a digital product that I regularly use, know and that I could think of a potential challenge that they could have in order to do my project.
-I decided to choose www.canva.com.
+For this project I wanted to validate that data can have a direct impact on product management and product decisions.
+To do so, I've chosen a digital product that I regularly use, know and that I could think of a potential challenge that they could have.
+Consequently, I've chosen [Canva](www.canva.com).
 Canva creates unique templates that users can use and adapt.
-After doing some research I've found out that they have +100 sub-categories with a total of +60.000 templates.
-With this project, I wanted to do an analysis that could help Canva's template team to priotitise, adapt to the upcoming trends and improve user engagement.
+After doing some research I've found that they have +100 sub-categories with a total of +60.000 templates.
+With this project, I wanted to perform an analysis that could help Canva's template team to priotitise, sport trends and improve user engagement.

 ## File structure

 - **/data**:
   - **clean-data**:
     - **sub-categories**: This folder contains a .csv per each sub-category that we will be analysing.
-    - **categories-post.csv**: Category, Sub-category, Keyword,Search Vol (min), Search Vol (max), Number of templates
+    - **categories-post.csv**: Category, Sub-category, Keyword, Search Vol (min), Search Vol (max), Number of templates
-    - **categories-post.xlsx**: same as categories-post.csv but in excel format.
+    - **categories-post.xlsx**: Same as categories-post.csv but in excel format.
     - **priotities.csv**: Sub-category, Search Vol, Recommended templates, Number of templates, Templates to create
     - **trends-all.csv**: Date, Trend, Category, Sub-category, Keyword,Search Vol (min), Search Vol (max), Number of templates, Search Vol (avge), Search Vol, isPartial, index
   - **temp-data**: